-- Distance: Spring thaw can also mean your shipments will take longer to deliver because drivers will need to avoid certain states or road systems.
-For example, a shipment from Chicago to Sioux Falls, South Dakota, may double in distance because a driver will have to avoid driving through Iowa or Minnesota.
+- Distance: Spring thaw can also mean shipments will take longer to deliver because drivers will need to avoid certain states or road systems.
+For example, a shipment from Chicago to Sioux Falls, South Dakota, may double in distance because you will have to avoid driving through Iowa or Minnesota.

 What Can You Do to Overcome Seasonal Weight Restrictions?

 Your customers are your top priority — and meeting their needs is essential to your ongoing success.
 But while spring thaw restrictions can throw a wrench in your logistics, there are a few things you can do to reduce your headaches and ensure you meet customer needs: